-You are finishing up your last rep, going through that final sprint, pushing towards the finish line!…then all of a sudden you feel a pull and hear a “pop!”
+You are finishing up your last rep, going through that final sprint, pushing towards the finish line!…then all of a sudden you feel a pull and hear a “POP!”
 It’s the back of your thigh.
+Unfortunately, is common very common to get injured when you workout.

 You start thinking, “All is lost.
 I am not going to be able to workout for the longest time.”